Manithj/My-Diary-App/README.md

 # My-Diary-App

-Diary App developed using Kotlin and developed by `Manith Jayaba`.
+Diary App made using Kotlin and developed by `Manith Jayaba`.

 ![Documentation](img/doc.png)